 “As new networked devices and information technologies entered the marketplace, many became so mesmerized by their potential for good that we failed to appreciate and plan for the security consequences,” Chairman Thompson opined.
 “Although I am encouraged that we are having more conversations about the nexus between technology and security today, there is still much to be done.”

-Specifically, Chairman Thompson recalled when the House Committee on Homeland Security came into existence on January 4, 2005, it focused on defending against physical attacks by terrorists who would claim responsibility for their actions.
-Now, cyber threats come from “state and non-state actors” who use cyber tools secretly to carry out attacks, blur attribution and seek to evade consequences for their actions, he added.
+Specifically, Chairman Thompson recalled when the House Committee on Homeland Security came into existence on Jan.
+4, 2005, it focused on defending against physical attacks by terrorists who would claim responsibility for their actions.
+Now, cyberthreats come from “state and non-state actors” who use cyber tools secretly to carry out attacks, blur attribution and seek to evade consequences for their actions, he added.

-In December 2018, the Department of Homeland Security, the Department of Defense (DoD), the State Department and the Office of the Director of National Intelligence identified internet of Things (IoT) devices, artificial intelligence (AI) and quantum technologies as emerging, dual-use technologies that pose a threat to U.S. national security, Chairman Thompson recalled.
-A month later, then-Director of National Intelligence Dan Coats warned that “our adversaries and strategic competitors will increasingly use cyber capabilities,” including cyber espionage, attack and influence, to seek political, economic and military advantage over the United States, its allies and their partners, he added.
+In December 2018, the DoD, the Department of Homeland Security, the State Department and the Office of the Director of National Intelligence identified internet of things (IoT) devices, artificial intelligence (AI) and quantum technologies as emerging, dual-use technologies that pose a threat to U.S. national security.
+A month later, then-Director of National Intelligence Dan Coats warned that “our adversaries and strategic competitors will increasingly use cyber capabilities,” including cyber espionage, attack and influence, to seek military, political and economic advantage over the United States, its allies and their partners.

 Unfortunately, the threat cited by Coats has arrived, Chairman Thompson cautioned.